drtalks-logo-white-1.png

-New Study Finds Early Menopause Could Have Negative Impact on Brain
+Can Early Menopause Have Negative Impact on Brain?

 The risk of developing diseases like stroke and cognitive impairment increases with age.
 This risk is higher in women because of the reductions of estrogen during menopause.
 Estrogen protects blood vessels.
 The reduction in estrogen following menopause raises the risk of cerebrovascular dysfunction.
 Cerebrovascular dysfunction means impaired blood flow in the brain.
 A new study reported that women who begin menopause at an early age (<45) may have a higher risk of developing cerebrovascular dysfunction.